 Summer Learning Day is an annual national advocacy day led by the National Summer Learning Association (NSLA) to highlight the importance of keeping kids learning, safe and healthy every summer.
 On National Summer Learning Day, youth programs all across the country organize events to highlight their program and the importance of summer opportunities for youth.

 One of the best ways to combat this problem is through the implementation of Summer Learning Programs.
 The Summer Youth Program Fund (SYPF) is crucial in the funding of these programs here in Indianapolis.
-In fact, they have granted over 200 groups funding to improve the quality of programming to youth and to increase the number of people they serve.
-MCCOY is happy to partner with SYPF to further support these summer programs, provide trainings for them, and to build a professional learning community so they can implement best practices and learn from one another.
+In fact, each year they grants funding to hundreds of groups to improve the quality of programming for youth and to increase the number of people they serve.
+MCCOY is happy to partner with SYPF to further support these summer programs by providing trainings for them and building a professional learning community so they can implement best practices and learn from one another.
 As part of this relationship with SYPF, MCCOY organizes a Summer Learning Day event annually for grantees.

-This year on July 15, MCCOY celebrated National Summer Learning day by giving out over 1000 tickets to an Indiana Fever game.
-The kids enjoyed a wide variety of activities on the court before and after the game and got to watch an action packed game!
+This year on July 14, MCCOY celebrated National Summer Learning day by giving out more than 1000 tickets to an Indiana Fever game.
+The kids enjoyed a wide variety of activities on the court before and after the game and got to watch an action-packed game!
 The Fever highlighted National Summer Learning Day throughout the game and often displayed on the jumbotron kids happily dancing away while wearing their National Summer Learning Day t-shirts.
 It was a great experience for everyone.